 The list above should give you an idea of the different aspects of running a business.
 The next step is to make a record of these ideas.
 Find out how to prepare a business plan.

-Once you are ready to document your ideas, you can use our business planning kit to develop a plan for your business.
+Once you are ready to document your ideas, you can use our planning resources to develop a plan for your business.

 Remember, it is a good idea to seek advice from your business adviser, solicitor or accountant as you prepare your business plan.
 Find out more about working with business advisers.